-However, the team behind “Taboo” get away with the aesthetics.
+However, the team behind “Taboo” get away with the look.
 On the surface it may seem silly -but there is rhyme and reason.
 These characters use tattoos to represent their origins, services, roles.
 Their modifications is their social mutilations manifest.
 Fictitious as the portrayal is, “Taboo” does not include body art purely for body art’s sake.
 It, therefore, also doesn’t detract from the story or casting.
 A consistent look can be important, yes.
 While a success at that, “Taboo” still seems to confuse purpose with product in a few ways.

 Casting Tom Hardy Makes a Statement